-- or other registered health practitioner required to perform any activity under the public health order. - (3) If the Chief Health Officer ceases to believe that any of the matters specified in section 117(1) apply, the Chief Health Officer must- - (a) revoke the public health order by a written notice of revocation; - (b) serve a copy of the notice of revocation on the person to whom the public health order applied; - (c) provide as soon as is reasonably practicable a copy of the notice of revocation to any registered medical practitioner or other registered health practitioner required to perform any activity under the public health order. - (4) If after having regard to the factors specified in section 117(2) the Chief Health Officer believes that it is necessary to vary a public health order, the Chief Health Officer must- - (a) vary the public health order by a written notice of variation: - (b) serve a copy of the notice of variation on the person to whom the public health order applies; - (c) provide as soon as is reasonably practicable a copy of the notice of variation to any registered medical practitioner or other registered health practitioner required to perform any activity under the public health order. - (5) If the Chief Health Officer believes that the matters specified in section 117(1) continue to apply, the Chief Health Officer must-
+- (3) If the Chief Health Officer ceases to believe that any of the matters specified in section 117(1) apply, the Chief Health Officer must- - (a) revoke the public health order by a written notice of revocation; - (b) serve a copy of the notice of revocation on the person to whom the public health order applied; - (c) provide as soon as is reasonably practicable a copy of the notice of revocation to any registered medical practitioner or other registered health practitioner required to perform any activity under the public health order. - (4) If after having regard to the factors specified in section 117(2) the Chief Health Officer believes that it is necessary to vary a public health order, the Chief Health Officer must- - (a) vary the public health order by a written notice of variation; - (b) serve a copy of the notice of variation on the person to whom the public health order applies; - (c) provide as soon as is reasonably practicable a copy of the notice of variation to any registered medical practitioner or other registered health practitioner required to perform any activity under the public health order. - (5) If the Chief Health Officer believes that the matters specified in section 117(1) continue to apply, the Chief Health Officer must-

-Part 8-Management and control of infectious diseases, micro-organisms and medical conditions

-- (a) extend the public health order by a written notice of extension for a further period not exceeding 6 months; - (b) serve a copy of the notice of extension on the person to whom the public health order applies; - (c) provide as soon as is reasonably practicable a copy of the notice of extension to any registered medical practitioner or other registered health practitioner required to perform any activity under the public health order. - (6) A public health order may be extended as many times as the Chief Health Officer considers to be necessary. - (7) A notice of revocation, notice of variation or notice of extension has effect from the time that it is served on the person to whom it applies.

-119 Registered medical practitioner must provide information requested by the Chief Health Officer

-A registered medical practitioner who receives a request in writing from the Chief Health Officer for information in relation to a person for the purpose of deciding whether to make, revoke, vary or extend a public health order must as soon as is reasonably practicable provide the requested information in writing to the Chief Health Officer.

-120 Person must comply with a public health order

-A person to whom a public health order applies must comply with the public health order.
+Public Health and Wellbeing Act 2008 No. 46 of 2008 Part 8-Management and control of infectious diseases, micro-organi medical conditions sms and (a) extend the public health order by a wri notice of extension for a further period exceeding 6 months; (b) serve a copy of the notice of extension the person to whom the public health o applies; (c) provide as soon as is reasonably practice a copy of the notice of extension to any registered medical practitioner or other registered health practitioner required to perform any activity under the public horder. y to (6) A public health order may be extended as m times as the Chief Health Officer considers necessary. • (7) A notice of revocation, notice of variation o notice of extension has effect from the time is served on the person to whom it applies.
+119 Registered medical practitioner must provide information requested by the Chief Health Off ïcer A registered medical practitioner who receiv request in writing from the Chief Health Off for information in relation to a person for th purpose of deciding whether to make, revok vary or extend a public health order must as as is reasonably practicable provide the requ information in writing to the Chief Health O ficer e e, soon iested Note See section 227.
+120 Person must comply with a public health order A person to whom a public health order app must comply with the public health order. nes Penalty: 120 penalty units.